By Chet Yarbrough

 With continual use of this process, Hawkins believes individual minds tap into a cosmic mind that shows the world as it really is; not simply as shadows on a cave wall.

 There is wisdom in Hawkins’ perception of life and how one can more constructively deal with its vicissitudes.
-“Letting Go” is wise counsel for those troubled by emotional and/or physical trauma.
+In this time of Covid 19, “Letting Go” is wise counsel for those troubled by emotional and/or physical trauma.
 However, the principle of a cosmic mind takes a leap of faith.